 - Ask them these questions: “If you take just 10 seconds to skim this resume, what’s your first impression?
 Then, after reading it more thoroughly, what impresses you most?
 And what could be better?”

-- If you are working with a professional resume writer, be collaborative by informing her or him in advance that you’ll be seeking feedback from others.
+- If you are working with a professional resume writer, be collaborative by informing them in advance that you’ll be seeking feedback from others.
 Discuss how best to bring the outside input into the agreed-upon writing process.
 If the process includes a draft before the final resume, it’s usually best to gather input at that point, rather than when the final product has been delivered.

-Keep in mind that skilled resume writers study surveys of employers’ preferences in resumes, so they have a broad view of what employers look for in a resume.
-This broad view may be more useful than direct input from one recruiter or manager, who may have individual idiosyncrasies and preferences that are not typical.
+Keep in mind that skilled resume writers study surveys of employers’ preferences in resumes, so they have the broadeset view of what employers look for in a resume.
+This perspective may be more useful than direct input from one recruiter or manager, who may have individual preferences and idiosyncracies that are not typical.

-There is no resume that will impress every employer in the world, but with the right resume review/feedback and some diligent work, you can create one that will communicate powerfully to the vast majority of its readers – and open the right doors for you.
+There is no resume that will impress everyone, but with the right resume feedback and some diligent work, you can create an effective resume that will communicate powerfully to the majority of its readers – and open doors for you.
 (This article was first published in 2014 and has been updated.)